TIP-Global-Health/eheza-app/README.md

 1. Serve locally, and watch file changes: `ddev gulp`
 2. Prepare file for publishing (e.g. minify, and rev file names): `ddev gulp publish`
 3. Deploy to GitHub's pages (`gh-pages` branch of your repository): `ddev gulp deploy`

+#### Getting started

+Frontend: http://localhost:3000 (that comes from inside DDEV after `ddev gulp`)

+The Drupal migration creates Devices, Nurses out of the box, so you can
+1. Use `12345678` as the pairing code (tied to Device nodes at the Drupal side).
+1. Use `1234` as the PIN code (tied to the Nurse nodes at the Drupal side).

+If you have a dump from another source, to be able to work locally, first of all, you need to create a Device and a Nurse.
+1. `ddev drush uli` to login as `admin`
+1. Fulfill https://eheza-app.ddev.site:4443/node/add/device , note the Pairing code.
+1. Fulfill https://eheza-app.ddev.site:4443/node/add/nurse , note the PIN code, assign it to group(s) and health center(s).
+1. Visit http://localhost:3000 (that comes from inside DDEV), supply the Pairing code and the PIN.

 #### Z-Scores